4db/dynamic-programming/README.md

 ```

 Consequently, the tight bound for this function is the Fibonacci sequence itself (~θ(1.6^n))
-whitch related to Golden ratio
+which related to Golden ratio

 ![Vizualization Golden ratio with numbers](https://en.wikipedia.org/wiki/Fibonacci_number#/media/File:FibonacciSpiral.svg)